 An in-class exercise will be due every Friday at 11:59pm.
 The exercises for the week will be released on Monday morning, and we will complete these exercises together during the lectures each week.
 If you attend lectures and follow along, the in-class exercises should not require significant additional time outside of lecture to complete.

 There will be two exams: a midterm and a final.
-You will be allowed one page of notes for each exam.
+You will be allowed unlimited pages of notes for each exam.
 See the schedule below for the dates.

 Each student will select and complete a new language feature for their compiler.
 Final project deliverables will consist of a short project proposal, a compiler implementing the selected language feature, and test cases demonstrating its use.
 Final projects may be completed in teams of up to 3 students; larger teams will be expected to complete more ambitious projects.